googlefonts/fontations/font-codegen/README.md

   evalutes to the field's type: the skip case is only expected in cases where there is a manual `FontWrite` impl, and the field does not make sense on the compile type.
+- `#[compile_with(method_name)]`: Specify custom compilation behaviour.
+This attribute lets you name a method that will be called to get some type that will be used to compile this field.
+This may be any type that implements the `FontWrite` trait; this can be used in cases where the logic to compile a given type requires some custom implementation.
 - `#[compile_type(type)]`: specify an alternate type to be used in the struct generated for this type.
 - `#[default(expr)]`: specify a value that will be used in the implementation of